-How does a PBHT support teaching staff?
-They provide advice to teaching staff about how to meet the social and emotional development needs of children and they help to identify children who may need further assessment.
+How does an IECMHC support teaching staff?

+They provide advice to teaching staff, building their capacity to meet social and emotional development needs.
+They help to identify children who may need further assessment and provide resources or strategies to try.

-How does a PBHT support you?
+How does an IECMHC support you?

 They offer a nonjudgmental space to talk about concerns, share successes, and explore hopes and dreams for your family.
 They provide generalized and individualized relationship-based support in these areas: social interactions, emotional regulation, development, and attachment.
 Additionally, they will support and refer your family to other Starfish programs.

-If you wish to make a private appointment to discuss concerns with a Preschool Behavioral Health Therapist, contact your Early Childhood Center.
-Your PBHT may also contact you directly to discuss your child's adjustment or other concerns that may interfere with growth and development.
+If you wish to make a private appointment to discuss concerns with a Mental Health Consultant, contact your Early Childhood Center.
+Your IECMHC may also contact you directly to discuss your child's adjustment or other concerns that may interfere with growth and development.